Kunalvrm555/kunalvrm555/README.md

 ### Hi there 👋

-Hey There, I am Kunal Verma.
-I am currently an undergraduate student at IIT Kharagpur.
+I am Kunal Verma, currently an undergraduate student at IIT Kharagpur.

 - 🔭 I’m currently working on implementing a customised chatbot for WhatsApp through the awesome library <a href="https://wwebjs.dev">whatsapp-web.js<a>
 - 🌱 I’m currently learning JavaScript, NodeJS and C++.